10 tablespoons (1 1/4 sticks) unsalted butter, at room temperature

 2 ounces milk chocolate or white chocolate, chopped (for drizzling)

-1. Position rack in center of oven; preheat to 350°F. Line 2 large rimmed baking sheets with parchment paper.
+Position rack in center of the oven; preheat to 350°F. Line 2 large rimmed baking sheets with parchment paper.

-2. In a medium bowl, whisk together the flour, baking soda, cinnamon, and salt in a medium bowl to blend.
+In a medium bowl, whisk together the flour, baking soda, cinnamon and salt.
 Set aside.

 For the prettiest cookies, halve your cranberries.
 Rather than mix the cranberries into your batter, place 2 to 3 cranberry halves onto your scooped batter drops on your cookie sheet (red side up).
 You'll be sure to get some of that pretty red color to show up in the finished cookie.
 It's easiest to halve frozen cranberries!